Arab universities told to focus on tackling graduate unemployment

 Karim Seghir, chancellor of Ajman University in the United Arab Emirates, told the Times Higher Education Arab Universities Summit that unemployment and the need to serve local communities were “priorities” for universities.

-This needs long term investment and planning, Dr Seghir continued.
+Addressing this requires long-term investment and planning, Dr Seghir continued.
 “It’s not enough to have a couple of initiatives.
 It needs a paradigm shift.
-This is a top priority,” he said.
+This is a top priority,” he told the event, held at the University of Dubai.

 ADVERTISEMENT

-The “chronic issue” within the region’s sector was the lack of “bridging the gap” between institutions and the private sector, both in providing opportunities for students and shaping teaching, the event, held at the University of Dubai, heard.
+The “chronic issue” within the region’s sector was the absence of mechanisms for “bridging the gap” between institutions and the private sector, both in providing opportunities for students and shaping teaching, he said.

 “We talk about it a lot, but I think it needs more serious work to make sure that the private sector and companies are involved in every aspect of the learning that we provide to our students and in research and community service,” Dr Seghir said.